junaaid96/quickfood_backend/readme.md

 python manage.py runserver
 ```

-7. API will be run at http://localhost:8000
+7. Base API will be run at http://localhost:8000

 ## Authentication